gloria-kambua/React-Interview-Prep/README.md

 <ol>
   <li>JSX - This is a javascript extension in react that is used HTML and Javascript together</li>
   <li>Unidirectional Data Flow and Flux - React is designed that it will only support data that is flowing downstream, in one direction.
 If the data has to flow in another direction, it will need additional features</li>
+  <li>Virtual DOM - React contains a lightweight representation of the real DOM in the memory called Virtual DOM.
+Manipulating the Real DOM is much slower compared to VDOM as nothing gets drawn on the screen.</li>
+  <li>Extensions.
+React supports various extensions for the application.
+It supports server-side rendering, Flux, and Redux for creating cross-compatible mobile apps</li>
+  <li>Debugging - Testing React apps is very easy due to large community support.</li>
 </ol>

+###Component
+<h3>What is a Component in React?</h3>
+<p>Componentss</p>